ojasathghara/TasksV2/README.md

 ## About The Project

-This application is made by Ojaswi Athghara using React JS as primary front-end framework, Express JS for REST apis and a back-end server and Bootstrap for faster development.
+This application is made by Ojaswi Athghara using React JS as primary front-end framework, Express JS for the REST apis and a back-end server and Bootstrap for faster development.
 3rd party components have also been used to make the development process faster and easier.

 <p align="right">(<a href="#top">back to top</a>)</p>